 In addition to developing promising features in Ant Media Server, we have added IP Camera support to it with the 1.3.0+ release.
 With this feature, users can pull IP Camera streams easily on the management panel.
-In other words, you don’t need to write any commands or use terminal.
+In other words, you don’t need to write any commands or use a terminal.

 The main critical point is that the IP Cameras should support ONVIF standard.
 In fact, the majority of manufacturers already support this standard because ONVIF makes it easy to manage IP Cameras.
 All CRUD and PTZ operations are based on well-defined SOAP messages.

 Add IP Camera